 - You have diabetes.

 - You continue to have seizures even though you've been taking anti-seizure medicine.

 If you have a seizure for the first time, seek medical advice.

 Epilepsy has no identifiable cause in about half the people with the condition.
 In the other half, the condition may be traced to various factors, including:

 Genetic influence.
 Some types of epilepsy run in families.
 In these instances, it's likely that there's a genetic influence.
 Researchers have linked some types of epilepsy to specific genes.
 But some people have genetic epilepsy that isn't hereditary.
 Genetic changes can occur in a child without being passed down from a parent.

 For most people, genes are only part of the cause of epilepsy.
 Certain genes may make a person more sensitive to environmental conditions that trigger seizures.

 - Head trauma.
 Head trauma as a result of a car accident or other traumatic injury can cause epilepsy.

-- Prenatal injury.
-Before birth, babies are sensitive to brain damage that could be caused by several factors, such as an infection in the mother, poor nutrition or oxygen deficiencies.
+- Injury before birth.
+Before they're born, babies are sensitive to brain damage that could be caused by several factors.
+They might include an infection in the mother, poor nutrition or not enough oxygen.
 This brain damage can result in epilepsy or cerebral palsy.